grantlucas/HSR-Subscriber/README.md

 This service stands to gain the most benefit as a gonvernment-funded social welfare project.
 HSR could fund an operate and finance the service, allowing its users to have a heightened user experience.

 A powerful diversification of this service could be location-based advertising.
-A user who learns their bus is running 10 minutes late may all of a sudden have extra useful time.
+A user who learns their bus is running 10 minutes late may all of a sudden realize extra useful time.
 As the service is aware of this, it can suggest for example:

-`Your bus will arrive in ten minutes.
+`Your bus will arrive in 10 minutes.
 There is a Tim Hortons 100ft from your location.
 Why not grab an Iced Cap to cool off?`

 Local businesses would need to be contacted and signed on individualy, but due to the high conversion rates of a service like this, would likely be willing to pay a significant fee.
 To avoid becoming "annoying", texts could be limited to once per week or some other periodic basis.